-The Master of Arts in Science Teaching Degree (MAST) is a rigorous program designed for practicing teachers to deepen their knowledge of the content and to enhance their classroom practice through a focus on research-based teaching strategies that make science accessible to learners.
+The Master of Arts in Science Teaching Degree (MAST), offered by the Center for Science Teaching and Learning (CSTL) is a rigorous program designed for practicing teachers to deepen their knowledge of the content and to enhance their classroom practice through a focus on research-based teaching strategies that make science accessible to learners.
 The program is unique in that it focuses solely on science education allowing students to be part of a supportive cohort of high-achieving science teachers taught by faculty who specialize and conduct research in science education.
 We strive to provide a cutting-edge, high-quality program that will utilize your professional experiences and build upon your content knowledge to become a highly effective secondary teacher and leader.
-The program is fully online and is designed to be completed in two years on a part-time basis.

 You must additionally complete:

 - All requirements for your specific academic plan(s).
 This may include a thesis.

 - All graduate work with a cumulative grade point average of at least 3.0.

 - All work toward the master degree must be completed within six consecutive years.
 The six years begins with the semester and year of admission to the program.

 In addition to University Requirements:

 |Minimum Units for Completion||30|

 Individual program admission requirements over and above admission to NAU are required.

 |Thesis||Thesis may be required by chosen emphasis or offered as an option.|